xmos/lib_xua/lib_xua/doc/rst/using.rst

     in port p_mclk_in_usb               = PORT_MCLK_IN_USB;  /* Extra master clock input for the USB tile */

-Whilst the hardware resources described in this section satisfy the basic requirements for the operation (or build) of `lib_xua` projects typically also needs some additional audio I/O, I2S or SPDIF for example.
+Whilst the hardware resources described in this section satisfy the basic requirements for the operation (or build) of `lib_xua` projects typically also needs some additional audio I/O, I2S or S/PDIF for example.

 These should be passed into the various cores as required - see API and Features sections.

-Running the core components
+Running the Core Components
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In their most basic form the core components can be run as follows::